Swollen testicles or lumps in your testicles can be worrying and sometimes painful.

 At home

-If the swelling or lump isn’t causing you any problems or testicle pain, treatment may not be required.
+If the swelling or lump isn’t causing you any problems or testicular pain, treatment may not be needed.
 Warm baths may help reduce swollen testicles.
-In addition, taking over-the-counter painkillers and wearing supportive underpants may relieve testicle pain.
+In addition, avoiding strenuous activities, taking over-the-counter painkillers and wearing supportive underpants may relieve testicular pain.

 Prescribed treatments